-The run is classified Black, mainly on account of the distance involved, but apart from two or three steep sections, it's not overly demanding technically.
-Once a steep and narrower-than-we'd-wish launch-point is out of the way, the piste turns and then widens at the head of a steep but not-too-deep section, after which things ease to something more akin to a Blue cruise.
-Somewhere beneath the snow is the Glacier de Sarenne.
+Sarenne is classified Black, mainly on account of the distance involved, but apart from two or three steep sections, it’s not overly demanding technically.
+Once a steep and quite narrow launch-point is out of the way, the piste turns and then widens at the head of a steep but not-too-deep section, after which things ease to something more akin to a Blue cruise.
+Somewhere deep beneath the snow is the Glacier de Sarenne.

-As we drop ever-deeper the shadows close in around us and temperatures drop correspondingly.
-We're therefore grateful to see ahead of us the first signs of life for a very long time, in the shape of a cosy chalet-style mountain restaurant, and beside it a welcoming snack-bar, complete with a partly-sunlit area of tables for hungry and by now mile-weary skiers like us.
-We therefore grab a table, place our order and recharge our batteries, while reflecting on what we've just managed to cram into the morning.
+As we drop ever deeper the shadows close in around us and temperatures drop correspondingly, so we’re grateful to see ahead of us the first signs of life for a very long time, in the shape of a cosy chalet-style mountain restaurant.
+Beside it is a welcoming snack-bar, complete with a partly-sunlit area of tables for hungry and by now mile-weary skiers like us.
+We therefore grab a table, place our order and recharge our batteries, while reflecting on what we’ve just experienced.

 Job done – and yet…

-In its own way (it's not the most attractive or traditional-looking development) Auris is a charmer, and packs a surprising variety of terrain into its relatively modest area.
-It's also quick and easy to cross the Gorges de Sarenne to reach Alpe d'Huez, as we discover when we take the Auris Express chairlift and ski back down to rejoin the bi-directional Alpauris chairlift (in either direction, the spectacular ride is almost worthy of a theme-park).
+While not the most attractive or traditional-looking development, in its own way Auris is a charmer and packs a surprising variety of terrain into its relatively modest area.
+It’s also quick and easy to cross the Gorges de Sarenne and reach Alpe d’Huez, as we discover when we take the Auris Express chairlift and ski back down to rejoin the bi-directional Alpauris chair.
+In either direction, the spectacular ride is almost worthy of a theme-park.